Statsomat/EDAPY/README.md

 Before running the app locally, please consider to install required R and Python packages.
 Moreover, you need to update the `.Renviron` file for your local system (in the repo it is setup for [shinyapps.io](https://www.shinyapps.io/)

 # Example Usage
-The dataset HolzingerSwineford1939.csv extracted from the R package `lavaan` is contained in the repository and can be used as an example.
-Follow also the *Instructions* described directly on the webpage of the app https://statsomat.shinyapps.io/edapy/.
+ Choose a CSV file to upload and follow also the *Instructions* described directly on the webpage of the app https://statsomat.shinyapps.io/edapy/.

 # Functionality